LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 6. At this time, this bot will only serve to provide Escalation functionality, so delete both the Welcome and Fallback dialogs that were provided on bot creation.

-7. Back out of the Small Talk bot to the dashboard of bots.
+7. Back out of the Service bot to the dashboard of bots.
 You should see the newly created bot nested under the "Many bots" group along with the Greeter and Order bots.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/bots_3.png">